defsquare/scenari/README.md

 ## Documentation

 ### Declaring same step (glue-code) but different namespace
-Sometimes, you have to declare the same step (using the regex matcher) but for different context (domain or component level for exemple).
+Sometimes, you have to declare the same step (using the sentence matcher) but for different context (domain or component level for exemple).

 TODO Put an exemple about step proximity resolution